 To qualify for TDIU benefits, a Veteran must:

 A March 2019 decision in the U.S. Court of Appeals for Veterans Claims made the definition of substantial gainful employment clearer and, going forward, more consistently applied to Veterans’ benefit applications.
 For a job to be considered substantial gainful employment, it must be an occupation outside of a protected work environment that pays more than marginal income as determined by the U.S. Department of Commerce’s poverty threshold.

 Given the Veteran’s history, education, and training, the Veteran must have the physical and mental ability to perform the activities required by the occupation at issue.

 Many Veterans become eligible for TDIU benefits because of a degenerative illness, a secondary disabling illness that is service-connected or simply due to age.
 Any time there is a significant change in a Veteran’s medical condition, he or she should seek an increase in their VA disability rating.

-The attorneys of Berry Law Firm have a thorough understanding of the VA disability claims process and the types of unemployment compensation that are available to Veterans through the VA.
+The attorneys of Berry Law have a thorough understanding of the VA disability claims process and the types of unemployment compensation that are available to Veterans through the VA.
 Our VA-accredited lawyers have obtained millions of dollars in benefits for thousands of Veterans throughout the country.

-If you have been denied VA disability benefits or would like to appeal your rating decision, contact the Veterans Law attorneys at Berry Law Firm today for a free case evaluation.
+If you have been denied VA disability benefits or would like to appeal your rating decision, contact the Veterans Law attorneys at Berry Law today for a free case evaluation.
 Contact us online or call us at (888) 883-2483.